Escaping abusive partners ahead of Valentine’s Day

 The National Coalition Against Domestic Violence reports that an average of 20 people experience intimate partner physical violence every minute.

-Safe Homes Rape Crisis Coalition is the only women’s center in Spartanburg County and for Valentine’s Day they said it’s important to notice the signs of abuse and to get out of the relationship immediately.
+Safe Homes Rape Crisis Coalition is the only women’s center in Spartanburg County.
+They said it’s important to notice the signs of abuse and to get out of the relationship immediately.

-Even though the likelihood of women being victims of abuse is disproportionately higher men, according to The National Coalition Against Domestic Violence 1 in 9 men experience severe intimate partner physical violence.
+Even though the likelihood of women being victims of abuse is disproportionately higher than men, according to The National Coalition Against Domestic Violence, 1 in 9 men experience severe intimate partner physical violence.

 Evans said pay close attention to red flags and if you are in danger get out quickly.

-The State of South Carolina and Spartanburg County has several resources to help men and women wanting to escape an abusive relationship.
+The State of South Carolina and Spartanburg County have several resources to help men and women who want to escape an abusive relationship.

 SAFE Homes-Rape Crisis Coalition